IIIristraM/sagun/README.md

 It is possible to declare service dependencies via constructor arguments.
 Each dependency should be an instance of some class, that extends `Dependency` class.
 `Service` class has been already inherited from `Dependency`.
-Service with custom dependencies should be marked with `@injectable` decorator.
+Service with custom dependencies should mark them with `@inject` decorator.

 ```ts
 // Service1.ts